gravitee-io/gravitee-platform-docs/docs/am/getting-started/tutorial-quick-start/log-in-to-am-management-ui.md

-# Log in to AM Management UI
+# Log in to AM Management Console

 ## How to access AM Console